xenify-io/litepaper/README.md

 ## ◽️ Time-Weighted Burn Fee Discount

 Introducing Xenify's time-weighted approach to burn fee discounts, designed to promote fairness and prevent manipulation such as reward front-running or sniping.
-This innovative method curbs unfair practices where users strategically time transactions to maximise their rewards or incentives.
+This innovative method helps curb unfair practices where users strategically time transactions to maximise their rewards or incentives.

 The protocol calculates the Burn Fee (BF) by multiplying the Gas Spent (GS) by a factor that depends on the Number of Batches (NB) and the constant (CS), as shown in the formula below: